monal-im/Monal/Monal/Pods/Target Support Files/Pods-Monal/Pods-Monal-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

-## Appirater

-Copyright 2016.
-Arash Payan.
-This library is distributed under the terms of the MIT/X11.

 ## Crashlytics

 Fabric: Copyright 2016 Twitter, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
 Crashlytics Kit: Copyright 2016 Crashlytics, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Crashlytics Terms of Service located at http://try.crashlytics.com/terms/terms-of-service.pdf and the Crashlytics Privacy Policy located at http://try.crashlytics.com/terms/privacy-policy.pdf.
 OSS: http://get.fabric.io/terms/opensource.txt